Identicon-Dao/.github/profile/README.md

-# Identicon
+# Identicon.network

-A simple, secure and transparent way of providing "proof of life", "proof of identity" or "proof of anything" for “real people” in the NEAR Protocol.
+A trustless verification protocol for providing "proof of life", "proof of identity" or "proof of anything" for “real people” in the NEAR-Protocol.

 **Authors**